-The 1-inch Stoneware Balls are basic packing elements primarily used as catalyst support media in refineries and petrochemical plants.
-Although they can be used in packed bed applications, they are rarely utilized due to their high pressure drop and relatively low surface area, making them less efficient for tower packing.
+Inert Ceramic Balls are basic packing elements primarily used as catalyst support media in refineries and petrochemical plants.
+While they can be used for packed bed applications, they are seldom employed due to their high pressure drop and relatively low surface area.
+They are more commonly utilized in tower packing.

 RVT PROCESS EQUIP.